-The e-learning and safety training communities are discussing "microlearning," a fairly new concept that is allegedly a more efficient and simplistic way to manage and delivery employee training, improve workplace safety, and better accommodate a changing workforce.
+As baby boomers and even Gen Xers age and retire, the Millennial generation continues to enter the workforce.
+As such the e-learning and safety training communities have developed the new training format of "microlearning" to appeal to the tech savy generation.
+Microlearning offers a more efficient and simplistic way to manage and delivery employee training, improve workplace safety, and better accommodate a changing workforce.

 What is Microlearning?

 Microlearning is a condensed and focused training session, typically lasting between 2 and 5 minutes.
 One microlearning session aims to teach one particular lesson, in a brief amount of time.

 A microlearning training course that runs longer than 5 minutes risks violating the core concept of focusing on one specific learning objective at a time.
 Where as traditional training aims to teach one subject in a course, microlearning aims to teach one specific section of a subject.

 Microlearning may take various forms, but course developers typically design courses in rich media formats, with training videos being effective for easy access via smartphones being the most common.
 Courses include learner interaction, such as a brief quiz or follow-up discussion with an instructor, and provide reference documents and other outside items as additional resources.

 How Can Microlearning Be Implemented for Safety Training?

 Most formats of microlearning are easily accessible via smartphones, tablets, and desktop computers.
 Organizations can deliver courses at precise moments, or in an on-demand format.